ahandsomeChineseboy/inet/tutorials/queueing/doc/Buffer.rst

 This step demonstrates the :ned:`PacketBuffer` module.
 The module stores packets on behalf of multiple queues, acting as a shared packet buffer for them.

-In this step, packets are produced periodically (randomly) by two active packet sources (:ned:`ActivePacketSource`).
-The packets are collected periodically (randomly) by two active packet sinks (:ned:`ActivePacketSink`).
+In this step, packets are produced at random intervals by two active packet sources (:ned:`ActivePacketSource`).
+The packets are collected at random intervals by two active packet sinks (:ned:`ActivePacketSink`).
 The sources and the sinks are connected by packet queues (:ned:`PacketQueue`) and packets are stored in a shared packet buffer (:ned:`PacketBuffer`).
 The packet buffer drops packets from the beginning of